filakhtov/gentoo-use-docs/sys-libs/libxcrypt.md

 This flag is currently required by the Gentoo system, because some of the obsolete APIs are still in use in different applications.

+### headers-only
+Execute the `make install-nodist_includeHEADERS` command instead of the usual `make install` to only install header files and skip the library itself or its man pages and docs.

+This flag should be disabled.

 ### split-usr
 Install `libxcrypt` libraries into the root `/libXX` directory, instead of the `/usr/libXX`, so it will be available during the early boot on systems that use separate `/usr` partition.